-Which city is cheaper, New Orleans or Savannah?
+Which place is cheaper, New Orleans or Savannah?

 These are the overall average travel costs for the two destinations.

 Should I visit Savannah or New Orleans?
 This is a common question asked by many travelers.
 By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
 So, let's dive into the details and the data, which all comes from actual travelers.